 Collective agreements would be relevant to the termination of employment if the collective agreement sets out benefits or entitlements of employees upon the termination of employment of employee (for example, a specific amount of payment in lieu of advance notice which exceeds the legal requirement).

 Does the employer have to obtain the permission of or inform a third party (eg local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

-No, except in the case that the employee whose employment is being terminated is a member of the Employee’s Committee of a labour union, in which case the Labour Court’s approval (as mentioned in paragraph 11 above) would be required.
-Failure to comply with the requirements under paragraph 12 would also result in the employer being liable to imprisonment not exceeding one month and/or to a fine not exceeding Baht 1,000, or to both.
+No, except in the case that the employee whose employment is being terminated is a member of the Employee’s Committee of a labour union, in which case the Labour Court’s approval (as mentioned in Q7 above) would be required.
+Failure to comply with the requirements under Q8 would also result in the employer being liable to imprisonment not exceeding one month and/or to a fine not exceeding Baht 1,000, or to both.

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

 An employee is entitled to claim for unfair termination under the Act Establishing Labour Courts and Labour Procedure B.E.
 2522 (1979).
 What constitutes “unfair” termination is not adequately defined under Thai law.
 Discrimination and/or harassment can also be seen as a basis for claiming unfair termination.
 In addition, under the LPA, there is protection from discrimination or harassment as described below.

 According to Section 15 of the LPA, discrimination based on genders is prohibited.
 As such, an employer must treat his male and female workers equally unless it is inapplicable due to the nature or conditions of the work.